 What Side Effects Are Associated with Jornay PM?

-Taking methylphenidate medicationns such as Jornay PM poses potential serious side effects such as new or worse behavior and thought problems, new or worse bipolar symptoms, and new manic or psychotic symptoms.
-Children ages 6 to 12 with ADHD may experience the following side effects: trouble sleeping, nausea, decreased appetite, mood swings, restlessness, vomiting, headache, slowed growth.
+Taking methylphenidate medications such as Jornay PM can pose potentially serious side effects such as new or worse behavior and thought problems, new or worse bipolar symptoms, and new manic or psychotic symptoms.
+Children ages 6 to 12 with ADHD may experience the following side effects: trouble sleeping, nausea, decreased appetite, mood swings, restlessness, vomiting, and headache.